rbalestr-lab/stable-ssl/README.rst

 We achieve that by taking the best--and only the best--from the most eponymous AI libraries: PytorchLightning, VISSL, Wandb, Hydra, Submitit.

-``stable-SSL`` implements all the basic boilerplate code, including data loader, logging, checkpointing, optimization, etc. You only need to implement 3 methods to get started: your loss, your model, and your prediction (see `example <#own_trainer>`_ below).
+``stable-SSL`` implements all the basic boilerplate code, including data loading, logging, checkpointing, optimization, etc. It offers users full flexibility to customize each part of the pipeline through a configuration file, enabling easy selection of network architectures, loss functions, evaluation metrics, data augmentations and more.
+These components can be sourced from stable-SSL itself, popular libraries like PyTorch, or custom modules created by the user.
+This flexibility allows users to quickly get started with their research ideas.
+..
 But if you want to customize more things, simply inherit the base ``BaseModel`` and override any method!
 This could include different metrics, different data samples, different training loops, etc.

 Why stable-SSL?